 The TinyCircuits TinyDuino is an Arduino compatible board in an ultra compact package.
 Imagine the possibilities of having the full power of an Arduino Uno in a size less than a quarter!

-Each module in the TinyDuino family has been optimized to include only the core circuits for it’s specific function to keep the size as low as possible at the best possible price.
-The main TinyDuino processor board includes the core processor circuitry, however the USB and DC power regulators have been offloaded to TinyShields.
-So for example, if you have a project that doesn’t need support for DC power above 5 volts, you don’t need to include the Power TinyShield, saving you money and keep the overall size down.
-Or if you don’t need USB on your project, you’d only need one USB TinyShield that you’d use to program your boards.
+Each module in the TinyDuino family has been optimized to include only the core circuits for it’s specific function to keep the size, and price as low as possible.
+The main TinyDuino processor board includes the core processor circuitry, however the USB has been offloaded to a TinyShield.
+So for example, if you don’t need USB on your project, you’d only need one USB TinyShield that you’d use to program your boards.

 To see what TinyShields can be used with each other at the same time with, see the TinyShield Compatibility Matrix